Whos-Who/backend/docs/Socket.Events.md

 - `POST /reset` to clear all the game states in your local Redis
 - `DELETE /reset/:roomid` to clear all game state related to `roomid`
+- `DELETE /reset/player/:clientId` to clear all player activity related to player with `clientId`

 <br />